Albury Park: Post-1890

 Fly fishing is possible at Albury Park as part of the Albury Estate Fisheries fly fishing club.
 Park membership is based on a syndicate membership.

-There is a public footpath that cuts through the estate.
+There is a public footpath through the estate.

 The storms of 1987 and 1990 caused serious damage to parts of the park.

 Albury Park was featured in a Channel 4 television series, Country House Rescue in December 2008, and November 2009.
-The house and grounds have also been the location of the filming of the television series Midsomer Murders.
+The house and grounds have also been the location of the filming of the television series Midsomer Murders and the romantic comedy film Four Weddings and a Funeral.

-A report by Country Life in March 2020 indicated that the Grade II* listed mansion had been split into luxury apartments.
+In March 2020, Country Life reported that the Grade II* listed mansion had been split into luxury apartments.